What's ghosting? Why is it a "dating trend"? What are the reasons for ghosting and how do you prevent being ghosted?

 The common reasons why people ghost someone are:

 - The fear of a blazing conflict – this type of ghosting behavior occurs when there's an argument between the ghoster and the ghosted person.
-It's just that some people don't like being dragged into conflicts and so they avoid it by disappearing without notice.
+It's just that some people don't like being dragged into conflicts, so they avoid it by disappearing without notice.
 There are even times when people do it to those who are close to them just to avoid arguments.

 - The fear of being attached – love is important for this type of person, but as soon as everything gets serious, he or she pushes the other person out of his or her life just to avoid getting hurt.